Q: What size propane tank do I need for my patio heater?

 Q: Can it be operated in the rain?

-Because infrared heaters are an electrical appliance, it is not recommended that they be used in the rain as there could be risk of electrocution.
+Our heaters are designed to resist incidental water exposure, but because infrared heaters are a non-waterproof electrical appliance, it is not recommended that they be used in the rain as there could be risk of electrocution.

 Q: Do infrared patio heaters require special wiring?

-A 1500 watt electric infrared patio heater draws close to 14 amps.
-It is recommended that it be on a dedicated line with no other appliances.
+A 1500 watt electric infrared patio heater draws approximately 14 amps.
+It should be on a dedicated line with no other appliances.
 A 20 amp circuit breaker is ideal.

 Q: Which is hotter, infrared or halogen?